Rob Swigart: Portal (1986)

 Portal is a text-driven adventure computer game published for the Amiga in 1986 by Activision.
-Ports to the Commodore 64, Apple II, and MS-DOS were released later, and versions for Macintosh and Atari ST were announced and developed but never released.
+Ports to the Commodore 64, Apple II, MS-DOS, and Macintosh were released later.
+A version for the Atari ST was announced and developed but never released.

 The user plays as an unnamed astronaut who returns from a failed 100-year voyage, only to find that humans have disappeared from Earth.
 The astronaut discovers a barely functional computer connected to a storytelling mainframe called Homer.
 Homer tells stories of the past, but much of his memory is missing.
 With the computer and Homer's help, the player attempts to piece together a narrative and discover what happened to the human race.

-Rob Swigart later published a hardcover novel building upon the story, Portal: A Dataspace Retrieval (1988).
+Swigart later published a hardcover novel building upon the story, Portal: A Dataspace Retrieval (1988).

 In April 2012, Subliminal Games launched a Kickstarter crowdfunding campaign to recreate Portal as a modern third-person adventure game.
 The project was cancelled in June 2012 after falling short of the funding target.